Nightbro/ClojureUniversityProject/README.md

 # Plan
-1. Setup an app
+1. Setup an app - Done
-2. Add pages and a basic style
+2. Add pages and a basic style - Done
-3. Add a login functionality
+3. Add a login functionality - Done
 - Style
-- Hashing of the password
+- Hashing of the password - Done
+- Different menu depending on whether you are logged in or not
-4. Add a session to store information about logged user
+4. Add a session to store information about logged user - Done, used current.json file since the session cookies didnt seem to work
-- remove password from the logged user info
+- remove password from the logged user info - Done
 5. Add a BMI calculator page, with option to store information in database
 6. Add a new body measurments page
 7. Add a update body measuremnts page